Shillz96/Cuevas-site-revamp-final/app/public/wp-content/themes/cuevas-theme/README.md

 - Firefox (latest)
 - Safari (latest)
 - Edge (latest)
-- IE11 (basic support)

 ## Performance Considerations

-- CSS files are modular and can be combined/minified for production
+- CSS/JS files are loaded conditionally where possible.
-- Images should be optimized and use WebP format where possible
+- Use `filemtime()` for cache-busting versioning on local assets.
-- Consider using a caching plugin for WordPress
+- Consider using a caching plugin and image optimization for production environments.
-- JavaScript is loaded with defer attribute for better page load performance

 ## Credits

-- Font Awesome for icons
+- Font Awesome (ensure it's loaded if icons are used)
 - GSAP for animations
+- Slick Carousel for sliders
 - Google Fonts for typography